sfchronicle/nicar23-map-tiles-demo/README.md

 `-z14` is usually sufficient, but if you want to get really granular you can go `-z16` -- this will increase the size of the .mbtiles file substantially but it won't mean a bigger download for our readers!
 That's ~ tile magic ~ (really it's just because readers only download what they zoom to).

 Important note: Whatever your "output" name is in the tippecanoe function above, that will be your "source-layer" when including the data using Maplibre.
-Avoid hyphens, spaces and underscores since these will be removed.
+Avoid hyphens and spaces since these will be removed.

 ```
 map.addSource('example-source', {